Our professional development tools have been designed to support you at any stage of your career.

 What happens next?

-Your current year's CPD activities will be locked on 1 January, and if you're a Registered Member or Fellow, you'll be told by the end of January whether or not your record has been randomly selected for assessment and what the outcome is.
+Your current year's CPD activities will be locked on 1 January, and if you're a Registered Member or Fellow, you'll be told by mid January whether or not your record has been randomly selected for assessment and what the outcome is.
 We’ll send you email updates with news about CPD opportunities, good examples of CPD entries, and reminders near the end of the year to complete your records.

 ** Note that if you're Chartered but haven't recorded any CPD by the end of the year, you'll automatically lose your Chartered status.
 If you have any extenuating circumstances, please detail this in your CPD record under 'Other activities'.

 Find out more